 David Plotinsky, the former acting chief of the US Department of Justice’s Foreign Investment Review Section, represents clients such as venture capital, private equity, and infrastructure firms.
 In particular, he steers clients through government national security review processes for foreign investment, including by the Committee on Foreign Investment in the United States (CFIUS) and Team Telecom.
 In addition, David focuses on trade, information communications technology and services, and critical and emerging technology.
 He maintains a security clearance and advises clients on their most sensitive matters.
-David is admitted to practice in Maryland only, and his practice is supervised by DC Bar members.

 David’s work for clients brings to bear almost 25 years of federal government service.
 Most recently, he served as the acting chief, and also as the principal deputy chief, of the US Department of Justice’s (DOJ) Foreign Investment Review Section, which is housed in the DOJ’s National Security Division.
 In that role, David led the section's work on cases before CFIUS; cases before the Committee for the Assessment of Foreign Participation in the United States Telecommunications Services Sector (CAFPUSTSS, more commonly known as Team Telecom); and compliance and enforcement matters arising from CFIUS and Team Telecom cases.
 He also led the section's internal and interagency policy work on national security issues relating to foreign investment, trade, information communications technology and services (ICTS), and critical and emerging technology.
 He worked extensively on White House and interagency matters, including issues before the National Security Council.